-Topical Vitamin D analog
+Topical vitamin D analog

 Vitamin D3 analogs have shown good responses after being used for 6 to 8 weeks.
-Vitamin D3 analogs are known to induce the transcription of genes that are responsible for differentiation and proliferation of the keratinocytes.
+Vitamin D3 analogs are known to induce the transcription of genes that are responsible for the differentiation and proliferation of the keratinocytes.

 5-FU inhibits thymidylate synthase and stops DNA synthesis, therefore, inhibiting fast proliferating cells.
-Its use results in a very severe and robust inflammatory reaction in some patients including erythema, ulcerations, and dermatitis.
+Its use results in a very severe and robust inflammatory reaction in some patients, including erythema, ulcerations, and dermatitis.
 The clinical response is usually temporary.

 Imiquimod works by recruiting the body's immune cells through activation of toll-like receptors 7 and 8 and the induction of cytokines.
 It has been used mostly for porokeratosis of Mibelli and porokeratosis palmaris et plantaris.
 It can induce an inflammatory response similar to 5-FU.

 Photodynamic therapy has been used to treat actinic keratosis, basal cell carcinoma, and squamous cell carcinoma in situ.
 A photosensitizer is applied that gets uptaken by atypical keratinocytes.
 The photosensitizers used are 5-aminolevulinic acid (ALA) and methyl aminolevulinate (MAL).
-The atypical keratinocytes are destroyed when a light is applied because the photosensitizers generate reactive oxygen species.
+The atypical keratinocytes are destroyed when light is applied because the photosensitizers generate reactive oxygen species.
 Some studies show that MAL might be better than ALA because it is more lipophilic.

 Retinoids are vitamin A derivatives and are used in disorders where there is abnormal keratinocyte proliferation.
 Topical retinoids are preferred over systemic retinoids.
 Systemic retinoids have more side effects and are teratogenic.
 Relapse is common.

-Cryotherapy and Other
+Cryotherapy and other

 Carbon dioxide (CO2), Q-switched ruby (QSRL), Neodymium:yttrium-aluminum-garnet (Nd:YAG), fractional photothermolysis (FP) lasers, and Grenz ray have been used to treat Disseminated superficial actinic porokeratosis.
 The carbon dioxide laser uses pulsed or scattered infrared light with wavelengths between 9.4 micrometers and 10.6 micrometers and works on the water inside cells.
 Vaporization of the liquid causes tissue destruction.
 Its use can leave hyperpigmentation.
 QSRL uses melanin as its target.
 It reduces hyperpigmentation but does not destroy the cornoid lamella.
 It has greater penetration than Nd:YAG.
 Nd:YAG laser is used at 532 nm for pigmented lesions.
 It removes the superficial papillary dermis.
 It was shown to decrease the hyperpigmentation and obliteration of the cornoid lamella.
 FP induces small zones of thermal necrosis that doesn't create too much damage, redness, or pain and allows for faster healing.
 Grenz ray uses electromagnetic radiation like x-rays.
 It inhibits proliferation by inhibiting DNA synthesis.

-Medications that suppress the immune response, such as topical corticosteroids, are not usually effective because disseminated superficial actinic porokeratosis is not an inflammatory disease but using these medications can help with the associated pruritus.
+Medications that suppress the immune response, such as topical corticosteroids, are not usually effective because disseminated superficial actinic porokeratosis is not an inflammatory disease, but using these medications can help with the associated pruritus.